This page has been fact checked by an experienced mesothelioma Patient Advocate. Sources of information are listed at the bottom of the article.

 Please Contact Us with any questions or comments.

-Raymark/Raybestos-Manhattan Industries/Raytech are the companies known for making and selling Raybestos brakes.
-Like many other companies in the automotive industry, Raymark used asbestos in its brakes for many years, which caused people to get sick.
+Raymark/Raybestos-Manhattan Industries/Raytech are companies known for making and selling Raybestos brakes.
+Raybestos used asbestos in its brakes for many years, which caused people to get sick.
 The resulting lawsuits sent the company into bankruptcy and reorganization with the creation of a trust fund to compensate victims.

 The A.H.
 Raymond Company was founded by Arthur H. Raymond and Arthur F. Law in 1902.
 Headquartered in Stratford, Connecticut, the company name soon changed to Raybestos Industries and became synonymous with high-quality brakes.

-Raybestos eventually merged with a competitor, and the name changed to Raybestos-Manhattan.
-The name was changed once more to Raymark Industries.
+- Raybestos eventually merged with a competitor, and the name changed to Raybestos-Manhattan.

-As a result of that asbestos use, many people became sick, resulting in expensive lawsuits filed against the company.
+- As a result of past asbestos use, many people became sick, resulting in expensive lawsuits filed against the company.
 Raymark faced many lawsuits as a result.

-During these lawsuits, investigators discovered that Raymark knew about the dangers of asbestos.
+- During these lawsuits, investigators discovered that Raymark knew about the dangers of asbestos.
 Instead of adequately protecting the public, Raymark actively hid that fact from workers and consumers.
-The president of Raybestos was specifically called out for denying knowledge of asbestos and its harms.
+The president of Raybestos was specifically called out for covering up information about the company’s asbestos liabilities

-The brand name, Raybestos, managed to survive scandals, lawsuits, and company bankruptcy.
+The brand name, Raybestos, survived scandals, lawsuits, and company bankruptcy.
 Today the Raybestos brand is owned by Brake Parts Inc, which continues to make and distribute brakes and other automotive parts.
 The company is headquartered in McHenry, Illinois.